Sedum: Distribution and habitat

-Distributed in mainly in temperate to subtropical climates the Northern hemisphere, extending to the Southern hemisphere in Africa and South America, being most diverse in the Mediterranean, Central America, Himalayas, and East Asia.
+Distributed mainly in temperate to subtropical climates in the Northern hemisphere, extending to the Southern hemisphere in Africa and South America, being most diverse in the Mediterranean, Central America, Himalayas, and East Asia.
 In this respect, the two subgenera differ.
-Subgenus Sedum having a centre of diversity in Mexico, and Gormania in Eurasia with a secondary centre in N America.
+Subgenus Sedum having a centre of diversity in Mexico, and Gormania in Eurasia with a secondary centre in North America.

 Ecology

 Sedum species are used as food plants by the larvae of some Lepidoptera species including the grey chi moth.
 In particular, Sedum spathulifolium is the host plant of the endangered San Bruno elfin butterfly of San Mateo County, California.
 Sedum lanceolatum is the host plant of the more common Parnassius smintheus found in the Rocky Mountains.
 As well as Sedum spathulifolium, many other species of Sedum serve the environmental role of host plants for butterflies.
 For example, the butterfly Callophrys xami uses several species of Sedum, such as Sedum allantoides, for suitable host plants.